gardener/gardener-extension-shoot-dns-service/docs/usage/dns_names.md

 ### Request DNS records for Ingress resources

-To request a DNS name for an Ingress or Service object in the shoot cluster it must be annotated with the DNS class `garden` and an annotation denoting the desired DNS names.
+To request a DNS name for `Ingress`, `Service` or `Gateway` (Istio or Gateway API) objects in the shoot cluster it must be annotated with the DNS class `garden` and an annotation denoting the desired DNS names.

 Example for an annotated Ingress resource: